mhellwinkel/www.masfaaonline.org/governance/policies.md

 * Provide professional and personal development opportunities to members.
 * Place appropriate development items on conference agendas;
 * Promote attendance at regional and national conferences and training events;
-* Provide RMASFAA Summer Institute scholarships to members;
+* Provide professional development scholarships to members;
 * Include student diversity awareness activities and/or training at conferences.
 * Encourage participation in MASFAA events of all individuals who play a major role in assisting students through student financial aid.
 * Recognize that delivery of federal student financial aid resources and compliance with regulations require teamwork between students, schools, lenders, guarantors, the Department of Education, and others;